gridaco/grida/docs/@designto-code/flags/--as-p.md

   - proposal
   - draft
   - experimental
-  - not-ready
 ---

 # `--as-p` As Paragraph (Text)

 > This flag is for web platform.
-Otherwise, it will be ignored, have no impact on the final output.
+On other platforms, this will be ignored, have no impact on the final output.

 **Accepted keys**